 - Help you to understand others better.
 Along those lines, outlining disagreements and misunderstandings in your journal will help you see things more clearly from the other person’s perspective, and provide understanding into how to manage (and prevent) conflicts.

 Similar to starting any other new routine, it will take some time to get used to the concept of journaling and to make it a priority.
 The key is to set aside a specified time every day, in a quiet, private place, and to tell yourself that it’s ok to write about anything and everything that comes to mind.

 One good approach for journaling is to use a “stream of consciousness” approach – not placing a great deal of thought into what you are planning to write and exactly how to write it, but merely to begin writing and to keep writing continuously – whether it’s connected to your caregiving duties or not.
 Remember, journaling for family caregivers is a personal activity.
 Your writing will never be seen by anyone else (unless you choose to share it), or graded.
 Forget about perfect grammar, punctuation, and spelling, and simply let your feelings spill out onto the paper.

 If finding an opportunity to devote to journaling is a struggle, contact Anthem Home Care, the trusted experts in home and dementia care in Portland, any time.
 We’re always available to provide respite care services which allow family caregivers the time they need for themselves.
 Let us partner with you to make sure your senior loved one receives the best possible quality of care, while you enjoy the healthy life balance you need and deserve.

-Email us via our online contact form or give us a call at 361-643-2323 for more helpful caregiving tips, or to set up a free in-home consultation for more information regarding our professional home and dementia care in Portland and the surrounding communities.
+Email us via our online contact form or give us a call at 361-643-2323 for more helpful caregiving tips, or to set up a free in-home consultation for more information regarding our professional home and home care assistance in Portland and the surrounding communities.